andy-techen/js30/README.md

   - Often used for `scroll`, `window.onresize` events and frequent **Ajax** calls (e.g., search suggestions)
   - Can be implemented in **lodash** with `_.debounce(func, [wait=0], [options={}])`
   - **Throttling**: limiting the attached function to be executed only once in a given time interval

+- `window` and `HTMLElement` coordinates
+  - `window.scrollY`: the number of pixels that has already been scrolled vertically
+  - `window.innerHeight`: the height of the content area of the browser window
+  - `HTMLElement.offsetTop`: the distance from this element's top border to its `offsetParent`'s top border